The Stand

 Both defenses delivered their share of highlights.
 Maryville’s David Crawford both caused an Alcoa fumble and recovered one.
 Sudderth forced the fumble, recovered by Tornado teammate Micah Jones, to set up Alcoa’s go-ahead drive.

 Tornado tackle J.T.
-Turner collected his second blocked field goal of the season.
+Turner collected his third blocked field goal of the season.

 “That blocked field goal was a huge momentum changer,” Nix said.
 “J.T., that’s what he’s done, though.
 He was dominant on defense.
 He blocked that field goal and it gave us that little bit of juice and got us going.”